swapnildube07/inventory-management-system/README.md

 Prerequisites
 Java Development Kit (JDK) 17 or later
 Apache Maven
 An IDE like IntelliJ IDEA or VS Code
 Postman for API testing

 Setup Instructions

-Clone the Repository
+1]Clone the Repository
 Open your terminal or command prompt and clone the repository using the following command:

 git clone [https://github.com/swapnildube07/inventory-management-system.git](https://github.com/swapnildube07/inventory-management-system.git)
 cd inventory-management-system

-Configure MongoDB Atlas Connection

-The project comes pre-configured with a MongoDB Atlas connection string in the src/main/resources/application.properties file for immediate use.
+I have Used Mongodb Altas and I have Also Implement String url in My project properties

-No changes are required to run the application locally.
+So ,No changes are required to run the application locally.

-For production or personal use, you should replace the existing spring.data.mongodb.uri value with your own connection string.
+After Cloning the Project
 Build the Project
-Run the following Maven command in the root directory of the project to download dependencies and build the application:
+2] Run the following Maven command in the root directory of the project to download dependencies and build the application:

 mvn clean install